Jean-Baptiste Pompallier: Death

 Through the 1850s, Pompallier was based in Auckland.
 A street (Pompallier Terrace) in the suburb of Ponsonby is named after him.
 Pompallier suffered from arthritis.
 In 1868, old and ill, he returned to France.
 He resigned on 23 March 1869 and was made honorary archbishop of Amasia.
 Pompallier died in Puteaux, near Paris, on 21 December 1871, ten days after his 70th birthday.

 On 9 January 2001, his remains were exhumed.
 A contingent of New Zealanders organised a pilgrimage trip in the style of a hīkoi, to return his remains to New Zealand.
 The ossuary of Pompallier's remains were accompanied 24 hours a day, as they travelled from Otago to Hokianga, where they were re-interred under the altar at St Mary's, Motuti, on the Hokianga Harbour, in 2002.

 Memory

 Educational institutions named in his honour include Pompallier Catholic College, Whangārei (1969).
-There are Pompallier houses at Sacred Heart College, Auckland (1903), Our Lady of the Rosary School, Waiwhetu (1932), Marcellin College, Auckland (1958)St. Bernard's College, Lower Hutt (1947), Carmel College, Auckland (1957), St John's College, Hamilton (1961), St Peter's College, Gore (1969), Liston College, Auckland (1974), St Mary's Rotorua, Garin College, Nelson (2002) and other New Zealand secondary and primary schools, such as Pomallier primary, Kiatia.
+There are Pompallier houses at Sacred Heart College, Auckland (1903), Our Lady of the Rosary School, Waiwhetu (1932), Marcellin College, Auckland (1958), St. Bernard's College, Lower Hutt (1947), Carmel College, Auckland (1957), St John's College, Hamilton (1961), St Peter's College, Gore (1969), Liston College, Auckland (1974), St Mary's Rotorua, Garin College, Nelson (2002) and other New Zealand secondary and primary schools, such as Pompallier primary, Kiatia.
 Sancta Maria College, Auckland (2004) commemorates Pompallier and his work through the name of his schooner, the Sancta Maria.